stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }]
 ```

-as you can see each object remembers the path to the file that created and has the **full content** of the file loaded.
-In the second `map()` function we the use [`yaml-front-matter`](https://www.npmjs.com/package/yaml-front-matter) to load the optional extra YAML meta data into the object.
+As you can see each object remembers the path to the file that created and has the **full content** of the file loaded.
+In the second `map()` function we the use [`yaml-front-matter`](https://www.npmjs.com/package/yaml-front-matter) to load the optional extra YAML metadata into the object.
 You can read more about what front-matter is and what it can be used for [here](https://jekyllrb.com/docs/frontmatter/).

 After the second `map()` function the `fileData` array looks like this: